fhildeb/lukso-node-guide/docs/guides/external-access/tailscale.md

 <!--TODO: Link to Theory VPN Tunnels-->

+For External Access to my node, I'm using Tailscale.
+Tailscale is a technology that creates a secure network of your devices with an internet connection.
+It works as if they were all connected on the same local network utilizing [WireGuard](https://www.wireguard.com/).

 ## 9.2 Tailscale Setup

 Now that we have spoken about VPN services and the benefits of Tailscale, we can continue with the installation.
 If you want to use a different software service to set up a tunnel connection to your node, feel free to do so.